 - Contains One Troy ounce of .9999 pure gold.

-- Bears a face value of $50 (USD), guaranteed by the government of the US.
+- Features a face value of $50 (USD), guaranteed by the US government.

 - The obverse features a Native American.